-- Volume 10 of Voices from the Wilderness, published by the Orangutan Conservancy in 2007 claims, “It's estimated that Indonesia has already lost more than 72 percent of its original frontier forests.
-Continues to clear another one percent each year.
+- Volume 10 of Voices from the Wilderness, published by the Orangutan Conservancy in 2007 claims, “It is estimated that Indonesia has already lost more than 72 percent of its original frontier forests, and continues to clear another one percent each year.
 Much of the recent devastation has been caused by fires.”

 - Forest Fires in the Fight Against Climate Change, by Andrew Mitchell, published by the Global Canopy Program in 2007 argues that, “Deforestation is largely caused by billion dollar agribusiness expansion driven by western demands for cheap palm oil (75% of world supply comes from Indonesia and Malaysia).”

 - In Oil for Ape Scandal, published by Greenpeace in 2007, the author, Helen Buckland claims, “Ninety per cent of the world’s palm-oil exports come from the oil-palm plantations of Malaysia and Indonesia.
 Most of these plantations are on the islands of Borneo and Sumatra.
 The very lowland forest that the oil-palm industry favours for conversion is the only remaining habitat of the orang-utan.”